RaceB4Race Social Media Fellows

 How to apply

 Please use the application platform to submit your CV and a 300 word description of the kind of antiracist public social media work you'd like to do.
-The application period for the 2022 cohort is now closed.
-We will be accepting applications for the 2023 cohort later this year.
-Join our mailing list to stay up to date.
+Applications for the 2024 cohort will open in the fall of 2023.

 Please feel free to contact Dorothy Kim (firstname.lastname@example.org) with any questions.